Scholarships

 or begin but are then excluded when their family cannot afford the whole year’s fees.

-Our scholarships mean that sponsored children can complete the four years at secondary school.
+Our scholarships mean that sponsored children can complete the three years at junior secondary school.

 Poverty holds people back